-22 thoughtful gifts your coworkers or boss will love
+Thoughtful gifts your coworkers or boss will love

 Takenaka Bento Box ($29; anthropologie.com)

-There's always at least one person in your company whose New Year's Resolution is to pack their lunch more often.
+There's always at least one person in your company who always packs their lunch.
 Give them this sleek bento box from Takenaka, which comes with a two-tiered container that can securely store their lunch and afternoon snacks.

 _______________________________________________________________________________